COMSYS/parameter-exchange/README.md

 ## Publication

-* Jan Pennekamp, Erik Buchholz, Yannik Lockner, Markus Dahlmanns, Tiandong Xi, Marcel Fey, Christian Brecher, Christian Hopmann and Klaus Wehrle: *Privacy-Preserving Production Process Parameter Exchange*.
+* Jan Pennekamp, Erik Buchholz, Yannik Lockner, Markus Dahlmanns, Tiandong Xi, Marcel Fey, Christian Brecher, Christian Hopmann, and Klaus Wehrle: *Privacy-Preserving Production Process Parameter Exchange*.
 In Proceedings of the 36th Annual Computer Security Applications Conference (ACSAC '20), ACM, 2020.

 If you use any portion of our work, please cite our publication.